bramdemmer/webpack-startup/README.md

 # webpack-startup

 Todo:
-- check hot module reloading
+- check hot module reloading (webpack.HotModuleReplacementPlugin)
 - upgrade to eslint 5.x.x when airbnb-base supports it
 - upgrade babel-loader from 8.0.0-beta.4 to babel-loader version 8 stable when released.